 The other 10 monitors being replaced had a more unusual problem.
 Due to the layout of the “squares,” there wasn’t space to mount them all next to each other horizontally.
 Some had to be pivoted 90-degrees to sit vertically.
 Unfortunately, these are the old-school type monitors with 4×3 aspect ratios that predate LCD technology.
 So they draw their images one line at a time the way older television and computer screens used to.

 While the sets were still in California, early screen tests showed that the vertical scan lines ended up looking awkward on camera, and Alec has known for quite some time that these monitors would need to eventually be replaced.
-Fortunately, the plexi solution has proven quite elegant.
+For a while, the set designers considered buying screens for video walls, but fortunately, the plexi solution has proven quite elegant.

 So with only 38 computer monitors left after the swap with plexi, plus the 14 large-screen TVs, plus the Raspberry Pis, the total power consumption is now down to just 77 amps.
 This still doesn’t include the lights behind and under the consoles yet, as many of those still need to be installed (and there will be a lot of them)…possibly florescent, possibly LED.
 But it’s looking like Alec will be able to get his “flick-a’switch” bridge after all!